For Christmas, Mandy Moore’s husband gives their son Gus a Mandy Moore Barbie doll.

 “I understand the significance of the holidays now,” the 37-year-old actor said, beaming.
 “I’m very, very excited to have our first holiday season together.”

-Mandy Moore is ecstatic to be celebrating August’s first holiday season with her family! pic.twitter.comNH19Nvxm6v
+Mandy Moore can’t wait to see August for the first time this holiday season! pic.twitter.comNH19Nvxm6v

 On the set of This Is Us, she’s 20, and she’s become a regular.

-Moore recalled, “He’s been coming to work with me since he was about a month old.”
+Moore recalled, “He’s been working with me since he was about a month old.”

 “So he’s seen me in all kinds of makeup and wigs and stuff.”

-Moore said he looks at her with a look that suggests he’s thinking, “You have the same voice, you smell like my mom, but you look like you’re 70,” when she’s wearing makeup to play an elderly version of her character in the show.
+Moore claims he looks at her with a look that suggests he’s thinking, “You have the same voice, you smell like my mom, but you look like you’re 70,” when she’s wearing makeup to play an elderly version of her character on the show.

 “I know it’s probably a little confusing,” Moore joked, adding that he’ll either have a good time looking.

-Mandy Moore’s Husband Hilariously Gifts Their Son Gus a Mandy Moore Barbie Doll for Christmas
+Mandy Moore’s Husband Gifts Their Son Gus a Mandy Moore Barbie Doll for Christmas

 View this post on Instagram